yakconsulting/spidersoftdev.github.io/content/posts/2014-04-15-codeigniter-img-update.md

   - img

 ---
-It&#8217;s been a while since my library <a href="https://github.com/slav123/CodeIgniter-Img" target="_blank">CodeIgniter img</a> was updated.
+It&#8217;s been a while since my library [CodeIgniter img](https://github.com/slav123/CodeIgniter-Img) was updated.
 Purpose of this library is pretty clear &#8211; to scale images on the fly using CodeIgniter.
 It&#8217;s very useful in all kinds of website and CMS-like projects.
 All you need to do, is just load library and inside view use it like that

 ```
 $this->img->rimg('path/to/image.jpg', array('width' => 100, 'height' => 200, 'alt'='my awesome image'));